 Why include education + quizzes

-This ensures users understand wallet security and can confidently manage assets.
-Active engagement, rather than just showing seed phrases, reduces risk, reinforces security habits, and makes the experience educational and actionable.
+Active engagement ensures users understand wallet security and can confidently manage assets.
+It reinforces security habits, and makes the experience educational and actionable.